osism/openstack-image-manager/doc/source/configuration.rst

 Configuration
 =============

-After a change to the configuration, validate it with ``tox -e check``.
+After a change to the configuration, validate it with ``tox -- --dry-run``.

 Naming Convention
 =================